Greensburg, Pennsylvania: Highways

 The east-west U.S. Route 30 expressway bypasses Greensburg to the south, as does the north–south Pennsylvania Turnpike 66 to the west.
 A proposed highway called the Laurel Valley Expressway was initially planned to be built to the east of Greensburg, primarily in Unity, Derry, and Mount Pleasant townships, but that project has never materialized.
 The Pennsylvania Turnpike's New Stanton exit is approximately six miles (9 km) south of Greensburg on U.S. Route 119 where Interstate 70 splits from Interstate 76.
-The Turnpike's Irwin exit is located about seven miles west of the city on U.S. Route 30.
+The Turnpike's Irwin exit is seven miles west of the city on U.S. Route 30.
 PA Routes 66 and 136 begin in Greensburg.
 PA Routes 130, 819, and U.S. Route 119 pass through the city.
 U.S. Route 22, a major connector from Central to Southwestern Pennsylvania, runs approximately seven miles north of the city through Salem Township, accessible by routes 66, 819, and 119.

 Public transportation

 Westmoreland Transit is the mass transit system of Greensburg and Westmoreland County.
-It operates bus routes seven days a week throughout the city, the county, and to Pittsburgh.
+It operates bus routes seven days a week throughout the city, the county, and Pittsburgh.
 Greyhound Lines runs regularly scheduled bus service to and from Greensburg from many hubs, including Pittsburgh, Chicago, and New York City.